Janet Brennan Croft

 Janet Brennan Croft (born 1961) is an American librarian and Tolkien scholar, known for her authored and edited books and journals on J. R. R. Tolkien's Middle-earth fantasy.
+She won a Mythopoeic Award in 2005.

 Academic career

 Croft earned a Bachelor of Arts in English and Classical Civilization (double major) from Indiana University in 1982 and graduated as a Master of Library Science in 1983 at the Indiana University School of Library and Information.
 She has worked at the Carnegie Library of Pittsburgh and has been director and associate professor at Warden Memorial Library, Martin Methodist College.
 She became the Head of Access Services at Bizzell Memorial Library, University of Oklahoma, in 2001 and was given associate professorship in 2007.
-In September 2014 she started as Head, Access and Delivery Services at Rutgers University Libraries. and as of July 1, 2018, her title changed to Liaison to the School of Communication and Information and Librarian for Copyright and Disability Services.
-In August 2020 she became Associate University Librarian for Content Discovery at the University of Northern Iowa.
+In September 2014, she started as Head, Access and Delivery Services at Rutgers University Libraries. and as of 1 July 2018, her title changed to Liaison to the School of Communication and Information and Librarian for Copyright and Disability Services.
+In August 2020, she became Associate University Librarian for Content Discovery at the University of Northern Iowa.
 Her research interests focus on copyright laws concerning libraries and the work of J. R. R. Tolkien and other fantasy authors.
 This includes several academic lectures on Tolkien that she has held at University of Oklahoma.

-Since 2006 she has been the editor of Mythlore, a peer-reviewed academic journal published by the Mythopoeic Society.
+Since 2006, she has been the editor of Mythlore, a peer-reviewed academic journal published by the Mythopoeic Society.
 Among general publications on mythology and fantasy, it focuses on the three most prominent members of the Inklings: J. R. R. Tolkien, C. S. Lewis, and Charles Williams.
 She is credited as "Tolkien Scholar" in Peter Jackson's The Hobbit: An Unexpected Journey.